'An open secret': Saudi Arabia and Israel get cozy

 His administration has also made significant overtures to foster closer cooperation between the Saudis and the Israelis.

-Jared Kushner, the president's son-in-law and close adviser, has a close personal relationship with both Saudi Arabia's Crown Prince and Israeli Prime Minister Benjamin Netanyahu.
+Jared Kushner, the president's son-in-law and adviser, has a close personal relationship with both Saudi Arabia's crown prince and Israeli Prime Minister Benjamin Netanyahu.
 And he continues to press Saudi Arabia to help crack down on Hezbollah — which continues to pose major security concerns for Israel.

 A number of Israeli officials have been blunt about their desire to embrace Saudi Arabia as a partner and ally.
 In June, Israel's intelligence and transportation minister, Yisrael Katz, called on Saudi Arabia's King Salman to invite Netanyahu to Riyadh to establish full diplomatic relations.